blueshirts/madziki/README.md

 ## ToDo

+Data
+- Create a default data set including a user, system, and movements.
+-- Notes: Don't need transitions because they are part of a system.

+Security
+- Lock down the api's so they can only updated by the owner.
+-- Movements

 REST API
- - Create, update, and delete and movement.
+ x - Create, update, and delete and movement.
 - Create, update, and delete a system.
 - Find Systems by User
 - Create, update, and delete a user.
 - Look into mgo transactional settings.
+- Add created and last updated to the system and movements table.

 Application
 - List view